Sign In / Sign Out

 How many students will you admit this year?

 Do you accept applications from students who are transferring from other graduate programs?
+If so, how many credits can I transfer to my SESE degree?

 Do I need to send official transcripts to both the Graduate College and SESE?